cn0047/stash/ed/ad/tree.bt.md

 ````

 Find inorder predecessor:
-If left child is present - got to left child and go to [most right](http://prntscr.com/hdpp78),
+If left child is present - got to left child and go to most right,
-otherwise - search from where we take the [last right turn](http://i.prntscr.com/N07a6FMpQxy0ho1XoQ0RdQ.png).
+otherwise - search from where we take the last right turn.

 Find inorder successor:
-If right child is present - got to right child and go to [most left](http://prntscr.com/hdpsl5),
+If right child is present - got to right child and go to most left,
-otherwise - search from where we take the [last left turn](http://prntscr.com/hdptzo).
+otherwise - search from where we take the last left turn.

-Preorder traversal:
-1. print node.
-2. go to left child.
-3. go to right child.

-Postorder traversal:
-1. go to left child.
-2. go to right child.
+Preorder traversal (DFS): print node; go to left child; go to right child;
-3. print node.

-Inorder traversal:
-1. go to left child.
+Postorder traversal (DFS): go to left child; go to right child; print node;
-2. print node.
-3. go to right child.
+Inorder traversal (DFS): go to left child; print node; go to right child;
+Level traversal (BFS);

 Vertical order traversal:
 1. put in queue root, root height = 0.